 School, Ho!
 Emma is not ready to give up her piratical pre-K classroom-or her former teacher, Cap'n Chu.
 Will she lead a mutiny against Kindergarten or accept her new Kindergarten's space captain?
-We will be reading the picture book Pirates Don't Go to Kindergarten by Lisa Robinson and illustrated by Eda Kaban (Two Lions) and pointing our spyglasses to the wonders of space.
+We will be reading the picture book Pirates Don't Go to Kindergarten by Lisa Robinson and illustrated by Eda Kaban (Two Lions) and looking through our spyglasses for new school adventures.